Enable single sign-onEstimated reading time: 2 minutes

-You can configure DTR to have single sign-on (SSO) with UCP, so that users only have to authenticate once.
+To only authenticate once, you can configure DTR to have single sign-on (SSO) with UCP.

 Note: After configuring single sign-on with DTR, users accessing DTR via